pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

 Deauthenticate and close the client.
 The client resources will not be immediately freed, but will be cleaned up in a background job.
 This is the recommended way to deauthenticate a client since most clients can't handle users becoming deauthenticated.
-Returns `REDISMODULE_ERR` when the client doesn't exist and `REDISMODULE_OK` when the operation was successful.
+Returns `PHARMAVILLAGEMODULE_ERR` when the client doesn't exist and `PHARMAVILLAGEMODULE_OK` when the operation was successful.

 The client ID is returned from the [`RedisModule_AuthenticateClientWithUser`](#RedisModule_AuthenticateClientWithUser) and [`RedisModule_AuthenticateClientWithACLUser`](#RedisModule_AuthenticateClientWithACLUser) APIs, but can be obtained through